 - Is your pet happy to see you when you return home?
 For example, do they get up to greet you; do they appear excited to see you?
 Are they hiding?

 - Is your pet eating?
 Pets, like most people, enjoy eating and if they frequently turn their noses up at food, their quality of life is probably poor.
 Occasional force feeding is fine, but to do it everyday just to keep them alive is not a sign of a happy pet.

 - Are they in pain?
-Do they pant excessively, cry, act reluctant to move?
+Do they pant excessively, pace at night, cry, act reluctant to move?